What Is a Bathroom Fan For: Everything You Need to Know

 2. Wall Mounted

 Wall-mounted bathroom fans are relatively common and are attached directly to an exterior wall.
+Some people complain that they can be more prone to drafts and don’t effectively capture moist rising air.

 3. Building Exterior Mounted